leehm00/Reading-Notes--Awesome-KV-Cache-Compression/Pruning_Evicting_Sparse_Compression/Efficient Sparse Attention needs Adaptive Token Release.md

 3. **Integration with Hardware Systems**: Combine ADORE with optimized GPU memory management frameworks like DeepSpeed for enhanced real-world efficiency.
 4. **Generalization Across Tasks**: Extend the method's applicability to non-text tasks (e.g., vision transformers) to evaluate generalizability.

-## Conclusion
-ADORE successfully balances efficiency and accuracy in sparse attention mechanisms for LLMs, offering significant improvements in inference throughput.
-Its design is modular and can complement other optimization techniques for LLM inference.
-However, the fine-tuning complexity remains a limitation, which could be a key area for future improvement.